nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/content-enricher.md

 @Setup(mode = SINGLETON, priority = REFERENCE)
 public class ParentDocEnricher extends AbstractJsonEnricher<DocumentModel> { // You could also enrich a user or anything else

-	// The enricher will be called using X-NXenrichers.document: name (name being parentDoc here)
+	// The enricher will be called using enrichers.document: name (name being parentDoc here)
-	// If you were enriching a user, you would call it using X-NXenrichers.user: name (X-NXenrichers.entity-type) public static final String NAME = "parentDoc";
+	// If you were enriching a user, you would call it using enrichers.user: name (enrichers.entity-type) public static final String NAME = "parentDoc";

     public ParentDocEnricher() {